Links on Android Authority may earn us a commission. Learn more.

 Xiaomi Mi Band 6 at a glance

 The Xiaomi Mi Band 6, also known as the Xiaomi Mi Smart Band 6 in some markets, is the latest version of the company’s popular fitness tracker range.
 The Mi Band 6 offers more features than ever before but retains its affordable sub-€50 (~$53) price tag.

 Compared to its predecessor, the Mi Band 6 comes with a much bigger AMOLED display, doubles the number of activity modes, and adds blood oxygen monitoring and a feature to assess breathing quality during sleep.
-Of course, it also carries forward useful features like the PAI scoring system (Personal Activity Intelligence), women’s health, continuous heart rate monitoring, and a 5ATM rating for water resistance, so it is swim-ready.
-It’s more than the iterative update than we’ve seen in the past, especially with features like SpO2 monitoring more important than ever.
+Of course, it also carries forward valuable features like the PAI scoring system (Personal Activity Intelligence), women’s health, continuous heart rate monitoring, and a 5ATM rating for water resistance, so it is swim-ready.
+It’s more than the iterative update that we’ve seen in the past, especially with features like SpO2 monitoring more critical than ever.